-Solo includes a safety fence enabled by default at 328 ft.
-(100 m).
-This altitude reflects current FAA regulations to avoid potential conflicts with manned aircraft and represents a safe line-of-sight altitude.
+Solo includes a safety fence enabled by default at 150 ft.
+(46 m).
 If Solo reaches the altitude limit, Solo will stop ascending and limit throttle input to stay below the altitude limit.
-The controller will display the following alert in the event that Solo reaches the maximum altitude.
+FAA regulations mandate a maximum altitude of 400 ft. to avoid potential conflicts with manned aircraft and represents a safe line-of-sight altitude.